 Joan Garry spent years as an executive in the entertainment industry before jumping into the nonprofit world, joining GLAAD as executive director and rescuing the organization from deep financial crisis.
 Now, she runs a consulting firm that helps nonprofits navigate crisis management and, as she says, “untangle strategic knots.”

 Garry’s blog offers a wealth of advice for executive directors and board leaders.
-Her website even includes a ‘Dear Joan’ feature where she addresses readers’ leadership conundrums.
-A must-read with excellent insights and practical tips for leaders in both the for-profit and nonprofit sectors.
+In addition, her website includes a ‘Dear Joan’ feature where she addresses readers’ leadership conundrums.
+Therefore, it is a must-read with excellent insights and practical tips for leaders in both the for-profit and nonprofit sectors.

 Check this out: What Do You Do When You Can’t Afford Staff Raises?